Combat Roles

 Configuration Overrides:

-• Example: Allow 3 Attackers instead of 1 for a "Enrage" phase.
+• Example: Allow 3 Attackers instead of 1 for an "Enrage" phase.

 Manual Control: